Income Tax Calculator

 - Moving expenses–The costs of transporting household items from one residence to another for work or business purposes are usually fully deductible, as long as they are not reimbursed by the taxpayer's employer.
 The taxpayer's new place of employment must be at least 50 miles away from the previous residence.

-BTL deductions refer to the Standard Deduction or Itemized Deductions from Schedule A and personal exemptions.
-A BTL deduction is always limited to the amount of the actual deduction.
+BTL deductions refer to the Standard Deduction or Itemized Deductions from Schedule A. A BTL deduction is always limited to the amount of the actual deduction.
 For example, a $1,000 deduction can only reduce net taxable income by $1,000.
 Please consult the official IRS website for more detailed information regarding precise calculations of tax deductions.
 Examples of common BTL deductions are listed below along with basic information.

 - Charitable donations–Only donations to qualified charities can qualify as tax deductions.
 Handouts to the homeless or payments to local organizations that aren't classified as a nonprofit by the IRS cannot be tax deductible.